 Their feathers are brown and white, with a barred pattern extending across their entire body.

-They are known for their distinctive call, “Who cooks for you?
+Barred owls are known for their distinctive call, “Who cooks for you?
 Who cooks for you all?”
-Barred Owls are opportunistic predators, feeding on prey such as small mammals, birds, and insects.
+They are opportunistic predators that feed on prey such as small mammals, birds, and insects.

 They are known to hunt at night and dawn, using their excellent vision and hearing to locate their prey.